 In February of 2012, I began a blog sharing personal stories of my experience at an abusive church my family had left.
-I did this after discovering the negative reviews I had posted about this church on Google Reviews had been removed.
+I did this after discovering that the negative reviews I had posted about this church on Google Reviews had been removed.

 Within weeks after starting the blog, my former pastor and church (Chuck O’Neal and Beaverton Grace Bible Church) sued me and four other former members, including my adult daughter, for defamation.
 Their lawsuit asked for $500,000 in damages.
 My story went viral, beginning with this news report.

 Since winning the lawsuit in July 26, 2012, I have continued to blog about spiritual abuse, how to recover from it, and note disturbing practices in churches/organizations, some of which can lead people to question their faith or even abandon their faith.
 Although now closed for commenting, the original blog can still be found here.

 Many have asked if my whole story in one place.
-My has been written as memories and experiences have come to mind, so it is interspersed throughout the blog, but here is a blog post with a compilation of articles where you may find important parts of my story.
+My story has been written as memories and experiences come to mind, so it is interspersed throughout the blog, but here is a blog post with a compilation of articles where you may find important parts of my story.

 If you are interested in reading the details of the lawsuit and commentary, Brad Sargent compiled the whole story, related news articles, interviews, analysis of the case in the BGBC Archive.
-It was a very large undertaking (over 300 hours of work) and I’m so appreciative of Brad’s work in this as he feels my story is representative of so many others.
+It was a very large undertaking (over 300 hours of work) and I’m so appreciative of Brad’s work in this as he and I believe my story is representative of so many others.
 We hope others can learn from our experience.
 Brad, too, is a spiritual abuse survivor and has been studying spiritual abuse systems for a few decades.
 He has a wealth of knowledge and I owe him the deepest gratitude.

 If you have suffered spiritual abuse, my heart really goes out to you.
 The recovery process is deeply personal and heart wrenching.
-After the media got hold of my story, I was inundated with e-mails and it took me several months to respond to all of them.
+After the media got hold of my story, I was inundated with hundreds of e-mails, and it took me several months to respond to all of them.
 I discovered that many self-proclaimed atheists were also victims of spiritual abuse.
-This breaks my heart, but also shows how damaging spiritual abuse really is.
+This breaks my heart and shows how damaging spiritual abuse really is.

 ~Julie Anne (or JA)